furkansahinfs/Commercetools-Microservices/microservice_auth/README.md

-# FASHION CT API Gateway
+# Commercetools Microservice Project - Auth Service

 ## Notes

 - following **eslint rules** is required.
 - DO NOT FORGET TO RUN "PRISMA GENERATE" !

-## Highlighted Technologies
+## Highlighted Technologies in Auth Service

 - @nestjs
 - prisma